 This workshop will examine the human factors of worker empowerment in the offshore oil industry in the context of process safety and the broader system in which it is embedded.
 The workshop committee and participants will review current scientific research from the behavioral and social sciences from fields such as human-systems integration, human factors, naturalistic/recognition primed decision making, hazard recognition and response, risk management, risk analysis, perception and process safety design.
 The workshop will also explore best practices and lessons learned from other high-risk, high-reliability industries.

 The workshop planning committee will define the specific topics to be addressed, develop the agenda, and select and invite speakers and other participants.
-The two-day public workshop will be held in early 2018 in Houston, Texas.
+The two-day public workshop will be held January 23-24, 2018 in Houston, Texas.
 More information will be posted here as it becomes available.
 In the meantime, if you would like to receive updates about this workshop, please send an email to email@example.com with your request to be added to the project listserv.

 After the workshop, a publication on the proceedings of the workshop presentations and discussions will be prepared by a designated rapporteur and will be available for free on the National Academies website.